0xj0y/Platypus/README.md

-# Hybrid Momentum & Mean-Reversion ML Trading Bot
+# Hybrid Momentum & Mean-Reversion ML Model For Portfolio prediction

 This repository contains the code for a sophisticated swing trading backtesting engine.
 The system uses a `CatBoostClassifier` to identify and execute trades, and has demonstrated the ability to function as a hybrid model, successfully capitalizing on both momentum and mean-reversion opportunities.